Mission & History

 In 2003, the Museum was awarded the Murtogh D. Guinness Collection, one of the world’s most important collections of mechanical musical instruments and automata (robotic figures of animals and people).
 This collection further enhances the Morris Museum’s role as a major cultural center and travel destination for the arts, sciences and humanities.
 This 750-object collection reflects innovative technology, exquisite craftsmanship, compelling sound and important cultural heritage.
 In recognition of what is the Museum’s most renowned collection, the Museum launched a major capital expansion project that resulted in a 5,000 square foot gallery devoted to showcasing the history of mechanical music and automata, a grand Entrance Pavilion, and a sky-lighted Court and expanded upper galleries.

-Today, the Morris Museum is the third largest museum in New Jersey and one of the State’s most dynamic cultural institutions, serving more than 350,000 persons each year, including 100,000 children.
+Today, the Morris Museum is the second largest museum in New Jersey and one of the State’s most dynamic cultural institutions, serving more than 350,000 persons each year, including 100,000 children.
 Audiences are drawn from fifteen counties throughout the state and reflect the social-economic and ethnic spectrum that define northern and central New Jersey.

 In 2008, the Museum was named Outstanding Arts Organization by the Arts Council of the Morris Area, in recognition of its exceptional accomplishments and commitment to improving the quality of life in the community through the arts.
 The Morris Museum has been recognized as a Major Arts Institution by the New Jersey State Council on the Arts/Department of State (2006-2012 seven consecutive years) in recognition of the Museum’s solid history of artistic excellence, substantial programming and broad public service.
 The New Jersey State Council on the Arts further distinguished the Morris Museum by bestowing the Council’s Citation of Excellence (2007-2012 six consecutive years).
 Under the leadership of Executive Director Linda Moore and a committed Board of Trustees, the Morris Museum continues to be recognized as a leading cultural institution in the state, upholding the highest standards of artistic excellence, educational innovation, fiscal responsibility, community engagement, audience impact, and leadership in the arts community.